learn-co-students/monsters-practice-challenge-nyc-web-100818/README.md

 ## Objectives
 - When the page loads, show the first 50 monsters.
 Each monster's name, age, and description should be shown.

 - Above your list of monsters, you should have a form to create a new monster.
 You should have fields for name, age, and description, and a 'Create Monster Button'.
 When you click the button, the monster should be added to the list and saved in the API.
+1. create an html form element and paste it into ur html above the list
+2. add in a button element w type submit
+3. add a SUBMIT event since this is a FORM
+4. submit event should be on the entire form - forms try to post so remember to preventdefault
+5. make a post request to the server to make the new monster
+6. render the new monster to the page

 - At the end of the list of monsters, show a button.
 When clicked, the button should load the next 50 monsters and show them.
+1. create a button in the html
+2. add a CLICK event to the button that fetches the next fifty monsters
+3. display the fetched data

 ## API methods